-ORU’s team will be one of just 30 teams from around the world that will travel to
+ORU’s team was one of just 27 teams from around the world that traveled to SpaceX

-SpaceX headquarters in Hawthorne, California in the summer of 2016 to compete in the
+headquarters in Hawthorne, California in January 2017 to compete for a spot in the

 The ORU Alumni Association Board’s Student Relations Committee created a new event called Grad Launch in 2016.
 It’s a senior lunch that will typically be scheduled to take place immediately after Senior Chapel each spring.
 Alumni will serve lunch, hand out gift bags with Alumni Association information, and hold drawings for door prizes.
 This is an opportunity for seniors to enjoy a “last hurrah” and be warmly welcomed into the ranks of ORU alumni around the world.